demisto/content/Packs/jamf/Integrations/jamfV2/README.md

-EMM for apple devices (Mac, iPhone, Apple TV, iPad).
-Can be used to control various configurations via different policies, Install/Uninstall applications, lock devices, smart groups searches and more.
+Enterprise Mobility Management (EMM) for Apple devices (Mac, iPhone, Apple TV, iPad).
+Can be used to control various configurations via different policies, install and uninstall applications, lock devices, smart groups searches, and more.
 This integration was integrated and tested with version 10.28.0 of jamf v2 JAMF classic API: https://www.jamf.com/developers/apis/classic/reference/#/